 \subsection{Applying the \ac{STPA} framework}

 To apply \ac{STPA}, we started by gathering information about the \ac{AI} system, its stakeholders, and how the system was developed and integrated in the given context.
-To do so, we connected with the leads and developers of each of the projects and conducted secondary research.

-Considering time limitations, data availability, and access to subject-matter experts, additional information-gathering process was customized for each case.
-For C1, the lead author held a preliminary meeting with the \ac{ML} developer and data scientist to learn more about the objectives of the project and used a peer-reviewed academic publication on the project as the main reference point for the information used for the analysis.
-For C2, the lead author held monthly meetings with two \ac{RL} researchers -- one of whom developed \ac{RL} algorithms for insulin injection.
+To do so, we connected with the relevant stakeholders of each of the projects and conducted secondary research.
+Considering time limitations, data availability, and access to subject-matter experts, the information-gathering process was customized for each case.
+For C1, the lead author held a preliminary meeting with the \ac{ML} developer and data scientist to understand the project's objectives and used a peer-reviewed academic publication on the project as the main reference for the analysis.
+For C2, the lead author held monthly meetings for eight months with two \ac{RL} researchers -- one of whom developed \ac{RL} algorithms for insulin injection.
 For C3, the lead author conducted eight interviews and one workshop (15 participants) involving experts along the \ac{T2I} model development process and \ac{ML} artists who use these models in their creative practice.

-After information gathering, the lead author followed the \ac{STPA} steps outlined earlier (Section \ref{STPA_steps}) and interpreted them for each case study.
-We then cross-checked the findings with existing literature and subject-matter experts to validate the results from the \ac{STPA}.
+After information gathering, the lead author followed the \ac{STPA} steps outlined earlier (Section \ref{STPA_steps}) and applied them for each case study.
+While the procedural steps are those of standard \ac{STPA}, the interpretive work at each step---deciding what counts as a loss, where to draw system boundaries, which components act as controllers, and what makes a control action unsafe---is where \ac{AI}-specific considerations entered and where the case studies differed from one another; Section~\ref{interpretations} details these adaptations.
+The lead author then cross-checked the hazards identified in the analysis against relevant literature and subject-matter experts to sanity-check the results from the \ac{STPA}.
 The co-authors of the paper also reviewed each of the analyses and provided feedback on the application of \ac{STPA}.